Plan your pregnancy

-Thinking about getting pregnant get your self-involved eating right food, changing your lifestyle, boosting your fertility, and at last pregnancy planning.
+Thinking about getting pregnant get your self-involved eating the right food, changing your lifestyle, boosting your fertility, and at last pregnancy planning.

 Take a supplement of folic acid every day while you’re trying to get pregnant, and up until you’re 12 weeks pregnant.

 Stopping smoking is the key to smoking leads to various health problems especially related to fertility.

 Don’t drink alcohol if you’re pregnant or trying to get pregnant.

-Maintain your balanced diet and keep yourself healthy.
+Maintain a balanced diet and keep yourself healthy.
 A healthy diet that provides all the necessary nutrients for the developing fetus increases the chances of a healthy pregnancy.

 Knowing the basic physiology of pregnancy can increase a woman’s chances of becoming pregnant.
 Understand how women’s body functions in every monthly cycle and calculate the best time to get pregnant.

 Pregnancy planning begins even before conception for many women.
 First, you need to understand your body.

 Menstruation is a spontaneous cyclic (monthly) physiological shedding of the internal lining of the uterine cavity (endometrium) due to an invisible interplay of female hormones.
 In simple terms, it is regular monthly bleeding that a woman experiences.
 The first menstruation occurs usually at the age of 12 – 15 years.
-It is also called as ‘menarche’.
+It is also called ‘menarche’.
 For the past couple of decades, the age of menarche is gradually declining with the improvement of nutritious and environmental conditions.

 - Once, the menstruation starts, it continues cyclically at an interval of 22 – 35 days with a mean of 28 days.